astrcrai/prospero-docs/docs/source/storage.rst

 Backups
 ------------
 At present no volumes are backed up, so users are advised to keep their source code on a version control system and maintain their own backups.
+We hope to install a system to provide daily backups of the homespace during 2026.

-Future storage
+Best practice
 ------------
-We are currently commissioning a new HPE ClusterStor parallel filesystem, which we hope will be available Q2/2025.
+Please keep important code on the homespace and keep this backed up yourself.
+For most users, it is advised to keep data specific to personal projects in /mnt/scratch/users/[USERNAME].
+Data for projects involving multiple users should be kept in /mnt/scratch/projects/[PROJECTNAME].
+The volume /mnt/data1 is in principle available to all users but is a legacy system that predates the high-performance ClusterStor facility that hosts /mnt/archive.